MTK5760B or MTK 5760b processing SoC are found in the Android Headunits, but what is the MTK5760B?

 Cores

-The MTK5760b has 8 modern processing cores (Octa-core), making this a modern processor running at the main Frequency of 2.5 GHz.
+The MTK5760b has 8 modern processing cores (octa-core), making it a modern processor running at a main frequency of 2.5 GHz.

 The 8 Cores are all of type Cortex-A53 based on the ARMv8-A (64-bit) architecture with a maximum turbo speed of 2.6 GHz.